 Rajma Chawal brings a bright shiny twinkle in my eyes.
 The smell of Rajma smearing in the onion tomato gravy with whole spices lures me deeply to

-Rajma’s are beautiful Red Kidney Beans which are packed with protein and serve so many health benefits that I almost put them in my superfoods bucket which gives us a good amount of iron, vitamins, fats, fiber
+Rajma’s are beautiful Red Kidney Beans which are packed with protein and serve so many health benefits that I almost put them in my superfoods bucket which gives us a good amount of iron, vitamins, fats, fiber,

-I was never obsessed about Rajma growing up since they were not made quite often at my home.
+I was never obsessed with Rajma growing up since they were not made quite often at my home.
 I think I started loving them absolutely when I was in my undergrad.
 I tasted them in this restaurant called Mirch Masala when I was visiting with my friends and that truly did some magic for me.
 Ever since then, I haven’t stopped eating them.

 - 1 Cup Red Kidney Beans Rinse, Drain and Soak them Overnight